ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

   particle identify
 </pre>

-If the Photon is connected correctly and working you should see a result similar to this:
+If the Photon is connected correctly and working, you should see a result similar to this:
 <pre>
   Your device id is 21003f000447343335555555
 </pre>